-A baby's Rh status is determined from the mother and father.
-If the mother is Rh negative and the father is Rh positive, the baby has a 50% chance of being Rh positive.
-However, Rh isoimmunization will only happen if the baby's Rh-positive blood enters the mother's blood flow.
-In most pregnancies, the mother's and baby's blood will not mix.
-The baby's blood may come into contact with the mother's blood flow during:
+A baby's Rh status comes from the mother and father.
+If the mother is Rh negative and the father is Rh positive, the baby has at least a 50% chance of being Rh positive.

 The mix in blood happens most often at the end of pregnancy.
 This means it is rarely a problem in a woman's first pregnancy.
 The mother's antibodies could affect a future pregnancy with a baby with Rh-positive blood even if the blood is not mixed.

-A woman can also become sensitized to Rh-positive blood if she receives an incompatible blood transfusion.
+A woman can also become sensitized to Rh-positive blood if she has a blood transfusion that is not a match.

-Factors that put you at risk for Rh incompatibility include being an Rh-negative pregnant woman who:
+The risk of Rh incompatibility is higher in an Rh-negative pregnant woman who: